Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 You must file a petition for expunction or nondisclosure in the district court for the county in which you were arrested or in which the offense occurred.

-Cleaning up a criminal history can be complicated.
-If you are not sure whether your record qualifies for expungement in Texas -- or for advice about your personal situation -- you should contact a qualified criminal law attorney.
+Cleaning up a criminal history can be complicated, and the law can change at any time.
+If you are not sure whether your record qualifies for expungement in Texas—or for advice about your personal situation—you should contact a qualified criminal law attorney.
 A good lawyer can guide you each step of the way.